mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 * Your remaining notes are optional suggestions.
   * Explicitly mark these as optional so that your teammate doesn't assume your approval is contingent on them.

 I've seen reviewers withhold approval because the author missed a period at the end of a code comment.
 Please don't do this.
-It signals to the author that you think they're incapable of adding simple punctuation unsupervised.
+It signals to the author that you think they're incapable of adding simple punctuation unless supervised.

 There is some danger in granting approval when there are still outstanding notes.
-I estimate that ~5% of the time, the author either misinterprets a note or misses it completely.
+I estimate that ~5% of the time, the author either misinterprets a final round note or misses it completely.
 To mitigate this, I simply check the author's post-approval changes.
-In the rare case of miscommunication, I either follow up with the author afterward or create my own changelist with a fix.
+In the rare case of miscommunication, I either follow up with the author or create my own changelist with a fix.
 Adding a small amount of work to the 5% case is better than adding unnecessary effort and delay to other 95%.

 ## Handle stalemates proactively